 “Thanks for the poor security.”

 In the lead up to the 1994 Olympic games, Norway’s National Museum moved their version of The Scream (#2) from its usual location to a ground floor gallery as part of a showcase of Norwegian culture.
 In hindsight, this was interpreted as a controversial move.
 Many consider the ground floor of museums to be the hardest to secure: ground floors are certainly the busiest, they are nearest to exits, and their windows are within reach.
 That said, the Gallery considered their security cameras and alarm system to be sufficient to protect their national treasures.
 Unfortunately they were mistaken.

 At 6:30 am on 12 Feb 1994, the same day as the opening ceremony of the Olympics, the museum’s alarm went off.
 The alarm immediately alerted a guard who called the police.
 Although the police arrived at the gallery in minutes, they were too late.
-Security camera footage showed two men climbing a ladder, smashing a gallery window, cutting The Scream off the wall with wire cutters, and fleeing with the painting.
-The heist took a mere 50 seconds total.
+Security camera footage showed two men climbing a ladder, smashing a gallery window, cutting The Scream off the wall with wire cutters and subsequently fleeing with the painting.
+The heist took a mere 50 seconds.

 It took less than a minute for the thieves to climb this ladder, break the window, steal The Scream, and escape

 The thieves left a postcard behind in the gallery.
 It said “Thanks for the poor security.”